Chris-grant1995/Fall-2015-TA-Labs/README.md

 Included in these files are the assignments, the solutions, and the files that I gave to students to help complete the lab, if applicable.

+This Repo will be updated, as I find more documents associated with the class.

 (Sidenote, overall I found this semester's labs way too hard for intro level CS students to be expected to complete, this concern has been noted with Pitt's CS Department.)